 Previously, I have written about how to Transfer an Existing Account to Schwab Institutional Intelligent Portfolios with Marotta Wealth Management, but sadly IRA Rollovers are a bit more complicated.

-A transfer is a moving assets from one account to another account with matching account registration.
+A transfer is moving assets from one account to another account with matching account registration.
 The movement of the assets alone is a neutral event.

 Meanwhile, an IRA Rollover is moving assets from the employer sponsored plan (like a 401(k) plan) where it is governed by one set of IRS rules into an Individual Retirement Account (IRA) where it is governed by an entirely different set of IRS rules.
 Thus, the movement of the assets is not a neutral event.
 Furthermore, the amount you can rollover and where it should be rolled into is determined by the rules that govern your employer’s plan.

 For these reasons, in order to perform an IRA Rollover, you need to perform the money movement through the paperwork of your employer plan’s custodian rather than Schwab.
-Here are the steps to do that.
+Here are the steps to do that:

 1. Do a “Direct Rollover.”

 At any time, you are generically allowed to move funds from one retirement account into another retirement account without the transfer counting as a distribution.
 This process is referred to generically as an IRA Rollover.
-There are many reasons you could be doing an IRA Rollover and there are different tax consequences or no tax consequence depending on the type of rollover you are performing.
+There are many reasons you could be doing an IRA Rollover and there are different tax consequences or no tax consequences depending on the type of rollover you are performing.

 The most common IRA Rollover is moving funds from an employer-sponsored retirement account, such as a 401(k), into a traditional IRA at a custodian of your choice.